isis-ashraf/House-price-prediction/README.md

 The dataset for this project can be found on Kaggle at the following link: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

-Project notebook contains following steps:
+# Notebook contains following steps:
 -Data cleaning and analysis to suit using with machine learning models.
 -Data visualization to extract relationships between features and provide better understanding of data.
 -Feature extracting and engineering.